cezarypiatek/cezarypiatek.github.io/src/content/post/the-art-of-designing-exceptions/index.md

     return result;
 }
 ```

-Of courcse there are situation when we cannot reveal in exception too much information for example for security reasons or we don't want to overhelm user with technical details.
+Of course, from the performance point of view, the first approach is way much better.
+It also gives us more flexibility - we can collect error information from all files and forward somehow a complete summary.
+Unfortunately, sometimes the contract is enforced by the third party library and the `try-catch-throw` is the only possible option to handle this scenario.

 ## [Pure] attribute

-All of my exception factory methods were decorated with `[Pure]` attribute.
-This attribute comes from [JetBrains.Annotations](https://www.nuget.org/packages/JetBrains.Annotations/) nuget package and it is intendent to mark [pure functions](https://en.wikipedia.org/wiki/Pure_function) - the functions which have no side effects.
-If you are using `Resharper` and have enabled `Solution wide analysis` this attribute can save you a lot of troubles when you forget to add `throw` keyword before exception factory method invocation:
+All of my exception factory methods are decorated with `[Pure]` attribute.
+This attribute comes from [JetBrains.Annotations](https://www.nuget.org/packages/JetBrains.Annotations/) NuGet package and it is intended to mark [pure functions](https://en.wikipedia.org/wiki/Pure_function) - the functions which have no side effects.
+If you are using `Resharper` and have enabled `Solution-wide analysis` this attribute can save you a lot of troubles when you forget to add `throw` keyword before exception factory method invocation:

 ![missing throw keyword example](missing_throw.jpg)